Generic rank of Betti map and unlikely intersections: Criterion of degenerate subvarieties

 Since $g_N = 0$, we have $p_0 = \mathrm{id}_M$ and $M_0 = M = \mathfrak{A}_g|_{M_G}$.
 For each $b' \in M_G'$, the abelian scheme $\mathfrak{A}_g|_{p_{G_N}^{-1}(b')} \rightarrow p_{G_N}^{-1}(b')$ is isotrivial.
 So $\dim p_{G_N}^{-1}(b') = 0$; see the end of $\mathsection$\ref{SectionNotation}.
 Hence $p_{G_N}$ is generically finite, and so is $p'$.
 Thus $\dim M = \dim M'$.
 This contradicts our choice of $N$ (non-trivial connected).

 \framebox{$\Leftarrow$ of Theorem~\ref{ThmCriterionXDegenerateGeom}} Before moving on, let me point out that if $t \le 0$, then this implication follows rather easily from Proposition~\ref{PropDegLocus} and Theorem~\ref{ThmDegeneracyLocusZarClosed} because we can translate it into studying the generic rank of the Betti map.
-See the first paragraph of the proof Theorem~\ref{ThmCriterionDeg} for more details.
-However the argument below works for $t \le 0$ and $t =1$.
+However the argument below works also for $t =1$.

 Hodge theory says that: (1) every abelian subscheme of $\cA_X \rightarrow B$ is the intersection of an abelian subscheme of $M \rightarrow M_G$ with $\mathfrak{A}_g|_B$ (in particular $\cA_X = M \cap \mathfrak{A}_g|_B = M|_B$ and $g_X = g_Q$); (2) the abelian subschemes of $M \rightarrow M_G$ are in 1-to-1 correspondence to $G_Q$-submodules of $V_Q$.
 See \cite[4.4.1-4.4.3]{DeligneHodgeII}.